-Indoor flying provides terrific challenges in all of its many aspects and as you improve, trust me, the challenges persist!
+Indoor duration flying provides terrific challenges in all of its many aspects and as you improve, trust me, the challenges just keep on growing!

-If you are a newcomer or returning to the hobby our aim is to give you enough information to encourage you and point you in the direction of others who can directly assist you further.
-Indoor flyers are a friendly bunch; we need more people to join us.
+If you are a newcomer or returning to the hobby our aim is to give you enough information to encourage you and put you in touch with others who can directly assist you further.
+Indoor flyers are a friendly bunch but small in number; we need more people to join us.

-Have a look at what all the fuss is about here - including the slowest mid-air ever perhaps!
-The models shown are F1Ds - the top International class - don't worry you won't be starting here!
+Have a look at what all the fuss is about in this YouTube clip here - including the slowest mid-air ever perhaps!
+The models shown are F1Ds - the top International class - don't worry you don't have to start here!

-Read all about the History of Indoor Flying that pre dates full size aviation .
+Read all about the fascinating History of Indoor Flying that pre dates full size aviation here.

 Allan Weighell FSMAE Secretary